python-trio/trio/README.rst

      I'm actually not 100% certain that this is even possible at the bytecode level, since exiting a with block seems to expand into 3 separate bytecodes?

-   - does yield_if_cancelled need to check the deadline before deciding whether to yield? could we get in a situation where a deadline never fires b/c we aren't yielding to the IO loop? though... actually this is a more general problem, because even in a pure model where we always await wait_socket_readable() before attempting the call (for example), then the readability success + rescheduling will happen before the timeout check! but then at least b/c we did yield the timeout will be marked as pending and delivered the next time -- the problem with yield_if_cancelled is that it may not yield. though... it is then paired with a yield_briefly_no_cancel, which I think is enough to arm the cancel, even if not deliver it?
-So maybe it's OK after all.

-   - convenience methods for catching/rethrowing parts of MultiErrors?

-     maybe

-     def filter():
-         try:
-             yield
-         except ...:
-             ...
-         except ...:
-             ...
-     with MultiError.filter(filter):
-         ...

-     calls the filter function repeatedly for each error inside the MultiError (or just once if a non-MultiError is raised), then collects the results.

    - notes for unix socket server: